-During the Ethiopian Empire, Haile Selassie treated the media as a mouthpiece for Ethiopian unity based on Amhara supremacy.
+During the Ethiopian Empire, Haile Selassie treated the media as a mouthpiece for Ethiopian unity.
 This was reflected in for example the language policy of the media, which meant that Amharic became widely dominant both in the print and broadcasting media.
-Foreign languages, however, were never a threat to the empire and have a long history in various print publications (such as English, French and Swahili).
+Foreign languages, however, were never a threat to the empire and have a long history in various print publications (e.g. English, French and Swahili).

-By 1970, Ethiopian Radio served several local groups by offering programmes in Afar, Somali, Tigre and Tigrigna (Janas,
+By 1970, Ethiopian Radio served several local groups by offering programmes in Afar, Somali, Tigre and Tigrigna (Janas, 1991, p.

-1991, p.
 49; Smith, 2008, p.
 219; MoI, 1969, p.
 140).
 Notably, however, Oromiffa was banned from the official media for most of the imperial period (Fellman, 1992; Mekuria, 1997).